adriankobras/swiftGPT/README.md

 ![nanoGPT](assets/swiftGPT.png)

 This repository is a fork of Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) trained on Taylor Swift lyrics.
 It's purpose is to get myself familiar with the building blocks of GPTs.
+Two of the models (nanoGPT) are trained from scratch while the others are finetuned versions of GPT-2.

 ## overview